 Best Practices for Effective Social Media Marketing

-When you adjust your expectations for what social media is for and how it fits into your overall marketing program, it actually makes creating posts much easier.
+When you adjust your expectations for what social media is for and how it fits into a marketing program, it actually makes creating posts much easier.
 You don’t have to swing for the fences every time.
 Just keep them coming on a regular basis.
 When your connections see your post as they quickly scroll through their news feeds, that brief moment of remembering you is enough.

 With this in mind, you should consider a few best practices for your posts.